CloudSlang/docs/tutorial/10_lesson.rst

    instead of using indentation and hyphens (``-``).

 For each item in our list the ``attempt`` loop variable is assigned the value and then passed to an iteration of the subflow call.
+All inputs must be strings.
+Therefore we convert the ``attempt`` value to a string using the Python ``str()`` function.

 Since we're assigning a value to ``attempt`` in the loop and not using it as flow input we can delete it from the flow's input list.